Vitularia salebrosa

 Vitularia salebrosa is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

+The length of the shell varies between 24 mm and 80 mm.

+The shell is white or yellowish-brown, sometimes banded.
+The occasional varix is much thickened, being composed of a number of parallel, close laminae.
+The outer lip and the columella are tinged with yellow.
+The operculum is diamond-shaped, with two short sides above and two long ones below, the angles rounded.

 Distribution

 V. salebrosa is found on the tropical Pacific coast of America, from Baja California to Peru.
 It lives under rocks in the intertidal and subtidal zones.

 Feeding

 This species is an ectoparasite of other molluscs.
 Members of the species bore a hole through the host's shell and suck its blood or digestive organ (depending on the prey) over a period of months.
 Consistent with their suctorial feeding habit, they have a long proboscis, reduced buccal mass, and simplified digestive system compared to other Muricids.